 Different ways with raw fish

-I know some people just don’t like the idea or texture of raw fish, but personally I really like it.
-I also find it intriguing the different ways something relatively simple can be prepared, from salmon tartare to yee sang, Chinese salad as well as sushi, of course.
+I know some people just don't like the idea or texture of raw fish, but personally I really like it.
+I also find it intriguing the different ways something relatively simple can be prepared.
+Favorites include dressed with citrus and chili as ceviche, diced and mixed with mustard and lemon for salmon tartare or super simple olive oil and lemon for fish crudo.
+As well as sushi, of course.